kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 For certain unique systems, like Pokemon Stadium compatibility, only the active bag list is detected.

 #### Bag Auto-Sort
-You can now automatically sort all the items in the active bag space or the PC item box.
+You can now automatically sort all the items in the bag menu or the PC item menu.
-Hold SELECT and press START while on the bag or box menu to auto-sort your items.
+Hold SELECT and press START while on the bag or PC item menu to auto-sort your items.

 #### Display Pokemon DVs
 Determinant Values (DVs) are the predecessors to the Individual Values (IVs) used in Gen 3 and onwards.
-Unlike IVs, DV are on a scale from 0 to 15.
+Unlike IVs, DVs are on a scale from 0 to 15.
 On the pokemon menu, select a pokemon and place the cursor over STATS.
 While holding the START button, press the A button to enter the pokemon's status screen.
 In place of the pokemon's HP and stat values, it's corresponding DVs will be displayed instead.

-#### Display Pokemon StatEXP
+#### Display Pokemon Stat EXP
 Stat Experience (StatEXP) is the predecessor to the Effort Values (EVs) used in Gen 3 and onwards.
 Unlike EVs, StatEXP values are on a scale from 0 to 65535 and there is no sum total limit between stats.
 At level 100, a pokemon gains extra points in a stat equal to 0.25 x SQRT(StatEXP) rounded down.